Topic focus: The print function

 (This does not happen when you run Python code from a file!)

-The exception to this is the None
+The exception to this is the None value.

 As the previous example showed,

-when you enter None
+when you enter None directly,

-nothing gets printed, because a None
+nothing gets printed, because a None value is not interesting.

-However, if you ask Python to print a None
+However, if you ask Python to print a None value

-using the print
+using the print function,

-it will go ahead and print the string None
+it will go ahead and print the string None.

-If you type print(print(10))
+If you type print(print(10)), this happens:

 -